phkb/EquipmentReordering/README.md

-This commandline tool automates the process of recreating the plist files for the "Loadout By Category" OXPs (https://wiki.alioth.net/index.php/Loadout_by_Category).
+This commandline tool automates the process of recreating the plist files for the "Loadout By Category" OXPs (https://wiki.alioth.net/index.php/Loadout_by_Category), a mod for the game Oolite (https://www.oolite.space).

 Steps to run